 The below aspects of RBI guidelines are crucial from Home Loans perspective:

-- RBI also reiterates that a stamp duty, registration charge and other documentation charges will not be included in calculating LTV.
+- RBI also reiterates that stamp duty, registration charge, and other documentation charges will not be included in calculating LTV.
 This automatically decreases the value by 10% to be made straight up to the borrower.

 - Next is Home loan takeover and foreclosure.
 RBI has built guidelines for home loan takeover as well.
 This way you can refinance your home loan at lower rates of interest and a tenor that fits you well.
 RBI has also waived off foreclosure charges altogether, in addition to a few other benefits that are extremely valuable to borrowers.

 What are the major highlights of RBI Guidelines for Home Loan?

 - RBI guidelines have made Home Loans way easy

 - Once you take a home loan, it’s simpler to refinance your house at a reasonable rate of interest and tenor.

 - RBI has deleted prepayment charges for borrower